Content Marketing for B2B services firms

 How much content does a B2B services firm actually need?

-Less than most agencies sell.
-One flagship piece a month with real data beats four summary posts.
-The output that matters is citable depth — pieces specific enough that a buyer cannot recreate them with ChatGPT.
+Less than most agencies will sell you.
+One flagship piece a month with real data beats four summary posts a week, every time.
+The output that matters is citable depth — pieces specific enough that a buyer cannot recreate them by asking an AI assistant.
+Volume was a strategy when search rewarded coverage; now coverage is free and only depth earns the click and the citation.
+Commit to a cadence you can sustain for a year, not a sprint you abandon in March.

 Should we hire writers or use AI?

-AI handles outlines, first drafts, and research synthesis.
-Operators write the parts that matter: the opinion, the case study specifics, the technical decisions.
-Pure-AI content ranks briefly and gets absorbed into AI Overviews with no citation credit.
+Both, in their lanes.
+AI handles outlines, first drafts, and research synthesis quickly and cheaply.
+Operators write the parts that carry the value: the opinion, the case-study specifics, the technical decisions only someone who did the work can defend.
+Pure-AI content ranks briefly, then gets absorbed into AI Overviews with no citation credit and no pipeline.
+The human layer is not nostalgia — it is the part the model cannot copy, which is exactly the part buyers pay for.

 How do we measure content marketing ROI?

 Pipeline-influenced revenue.
-Track which pages a closed deal touched before booking a call.
-Traffic, time-on-page, and shares are leading indicators — useful for calibration, irrelevant as targets.
+Track which pages a closed deal touched before the buyer booked a call, and you will quickly see which three pieces do the work and which thirty are decoration.
+Traffic, time-on-page, and shares are leading indicators — useful for calibration, dangerous as targets, because optimizing them directly produces popular content that sells nothing.

 Is the blog format dead?

-The "3 tips for X" blog is dead because AI Overviews answer it without sending a click.
-Long-form opinion, original research, and case-study content still drive pipeline.
-Format survives; filler does not.
+The "3 tips for X" blog is dead, because AI Overviews answer that question without sending a click.
+Long-form opinion, original research, and case-study content are not — they still drive pipeline because they carry something the model has to quote rather than replace.
+The format survives; the filler does not.
+If your post could be a featured snippet, it will be, and you will hand over the answer without the visit.

 Do we need video, podcasts, and newsletters too?

-Only if you are going to publish consistently for 6+ months.
-Three committed channels compound; seven half-run channels dilute.
-Pick the two where your expertise is most evident and commit.
+Only if you will publish consistently for six months or more.
+Three committed channels compound; seven half-run channels dilute and quietly signal abandonment.
+Pick the two where your expertise is most visible — usually long-form writing plus one spoken format — and commit.
+A dead podcast feed does more reputational damage than no podcast at all.